Leadership Was Never Meant To Be Sustained In Isolation

 For EdLoC, part of that answer is to continue evolving how we support leaders and organizations beyond the Convening itself.

-This year’s Convening was intentionally designed as a starting point for deeper work around sustainability, partnership, legacy, and long-term impact.
+This year’s Convening was intentionally designed as a continuation for deeper work around sustainability, partnership, legacy, and long-term impact.
 Through efforts such as the Innovation for Learning Fund, the Boulder Fund, and the Power in Partnership cohort developed alongside Bellwether, we are building programming that directly responds to the realities leaders shared.
+Members told us they want more time in smaller rooms, more opportunities to learn from one another's expertise, and more space for the kinds of honest, action-oriented conversations that the Convening made possible.

-As we celebrated a decade of EdLoC, I found myself thinking about what we are building toward over the next ten years.
-I want the leaders and organizations in this Network to be stronger, more connected, and better resourced to continue serving young people and families.
+As we celebrated a decade of EdLoC, our team found ourselves thinking about what we are building toward over the next ten years.
+We want the leaders and organizations in this Network to be stronger, more connected, and better resourced to continue serving young people of color.
 The realities shaping education right now did not emerge overnight, and the work of untangling them will take years of sustained leadership, partnership, and commitment.
-I want EdLoC to continue deepening our support for leaders navigating uncertainty, sustainability, partnership, and change.
-And I want this Network to remain a place where leaders can come home to honest conversation, courageous leadership, and collective responsibility for the future we are building together.
+We want EdLoC to continue deepening our support for leaders navigating uncertainty, sustainability, partnership, and change.
+And we want this Network to remain a place where leaders can come home to honest conversation, courageous leadership, and collective responsibility for the future we are building together.

 Previous